Brian Gionta's Last Hurrah at the 2018 Olympics

-After retiring from the NHL as a member of the Buffalo Sabres following the 2016-17 NHL season, Brian Gionta will strap on the skates and appear on the world stage one last time for Team USA in the upcoming Winter Olympics in PyeongChang, South Korea.
+After taking a hiatus from NHL action following the 2016-17 NHL season, Brian Gionta will strap on the skates and appear on the world stage one last time for Team USA in the upcoming Winter Olympics in PyeongChang, South Korea.

 During the second intermission at the 2018 Winter Classic, Gionta was introduced as the captain of the 2018 squad.
 In a year where NHL roster players are barred from participating, he will lead a team of youngsters and misfits onto the ice when the games commence on Feb.
 9.